SchweizerischeBundesbahnen/scion-toolkit/docs/site/scion-components.md

   You can choose between different presentations: `ellipsis`, `ripple`, `roller`, `spinner`.

 - [**Dimension**][link-tool-dimension]\
-  Provides a directive for observing changes in the size of the host element.
+  Provides a set of tools for observing the size of an element.

 - [**SCION Design Tokens**][link-scion-design-tokens]\
   SCION provides a set of design tokens to enable consistent design and theming of SCION components.